swisspedhealth/swisspedhealth.github.io/information_machine_learning.md

 title: Machine Learning in Healthcare
 ---

-At SwissPedHealth, while our current focus is on providing critical care based on the best practices in clinical medicine, we're also looking towards the future.
+At SwissPedHealth, while our current focus is on providing care based on the best practices in clinical medicine, we're also looking towards the future.
 Our research employs machine learning to design innovative approaches that promise to revolutionize the way we diagnose and treat diseases.
-We are testing new machine learning approaches to detect causes of disease more rapidly than traditional approaches so that we can, in future, supplement the routine basic care provided in clinics.
+We are testing new machine learning approaches to detect causes of rare disease in critically sick patients more rapidly than traditional approaches so that we can, in future, supplement the routine basic care provided in clinics.

 ## The Power of Machine Learning